arda-guler/Mechuilibria3D/README.md

 For a quick demonstration of the software;
 - Run main.py from your command line / terminal.
 - Enter 'y' when the program asks you if you wish to import a structure.
-- When asked about the structure filename, type in either 'crane' or 'kubusschnitt'.
-This will load a sample structure I have designed earlier.
+- When asked about the structure filename, type in either 'crane' or 'bridge'.
+This will load one of the sample structures I have designed earlier.
 - Move around with the camera and watch the dynamic behaviour of the structures.

 Camera movement controls: